Simenf05/brain/1 - Main notes/Reliable data transfer.md

 ## rdt2.2: the NAKs-less protocol
 Instead of sending NAKs the receiver will send two or three ACKs of the same packet for NAKs.
-This way the ACKs also have to use sequence numbers, but we can avoid having NAKs at all ([[tcp]] uses this).
+This way the ACKs also have to use sequence numbers, but we can avoid having NAKs at all ([[Transmission control protocol|tcp]] uses this).

 ---
 ## rdt3.0: channels with **error** and **loss**